-venient. - I concluded therefore, that (especially as those Memoirs were finished before some of these Papers came to my Hands,) it would be best to present it to the World in a diffinct Piece, connected by way of Appendix to the former.
-And I feel a most fensible Pleasure in the Addition I am hereby making to the Work, as it is paying some little Debt of Gratitude to the illustrious Dead; and at the same Time doing a just Honour to the surviving Branches of a Family, from whence to many Heroes have fprung, and of which there are still (though after much fad Defolation made in it) most worthy Remains.
-And I hope, that it may not only entertain my Readers with some remarkable Facts worthy of Commemoration, but excite in their Breafts fomething of the fame generous Spirit, to which nothing can more powerfully instigate the Mind than the View of fuch glorious Examples.
+Dead; and at the fame Time doing a jult Honour to the furviving Branches of a Panily, from whence to many Heroes have fprung, and of which their are fill (though after much fad Defolation made in it) most worthy Remains.
+And I hope, that it may not only entertain my Readers with fome remarkable Facts worthy of Commemoration, but excite in their Brealts fomething of the fame generous Spirit, to which nothing can more powerfully infligate the Milind than the are, may in fome Degree fliew.

+View of fuch glorious Examples.

-The Family of the Munro's of Fowlis is among the most antient and honourable Families in the North of Scotland, and has generally been remarkable for a brave, mar-tial, and heroick Spirit.
-It is mentioned by Buchanan with a memorable Testimony, when when after speaking of the Difficulties in which Mary Queen of Scots was involved at Inverness, he adds, " That as foon as " they heard of their Sovereign's Danger, " a great Number of the antient Scots pour-" ed in around her, especially the Fraser's and Munro's; which (says he) were es-" teemed among the most valiant of the " Clans inhabiting those Countries."
-And how well the latter have ever fince continued to deferve that Character, the following Memoirs, brief as they are, may in some
+The Family of the Musico's of Fevulit is among the most antient and honourable Families in the North of Scatland, and has generally been remarkable for a brave, martial, and heroick Spirit.
+It is mentioned by Suchana with a memorable Testimony, when after speaking of the Difficulties in which Mary Queen of Scati was involved at Inversures, he adds, 'That as 's foon as they heard of their Sovereign's Danger, a 'great Number of the antient Scats poured in around her, especially the Frose's and Musico's; which (tight her inhabiting those Countries.'
+And how well the latter have ever fince continued to delerve that Character, the following Memoirs, brief as they